gem5/website/_pages/documentation/general_docs/m5ops.md

 ## The m5 Utility (FS mode)

-he m5 utility (see util/m5/) can be used in FS mode to issue special instructions to trigger simulation specific functionality.
+The m5 utility (see util/m5/) can be used in FS mode to issue special instructions to trigger simulation specific functionality.
 It currently offers the following options:

 * initparam: Deprecated, present only for old binary compatibility
 * exit [delay]: Stop the simulation in delay nanoseconds.